Reviewed and Current Research Agenda

 The Division’s work in this area includes service-level interventions as well as a clinical trial.

 The Family Planning Integration (FPI) project is a DFID-funded programme to strengthen the provision of contraception within HIV care and treatment services across the province, carried out in partnership with the Provincial Government of the Western Cape.
-The project focuses on the pragmatic integration of contraception and family planning services into existing public sector HIV care and treatment programmes through a comprehensive intervention that includes health care provider training, in-service support materials; and ongoing mentorship and guidance through facility-base ‘champions’.
+The project focuses on the pragmatic integration of contraception and family planning services into existing public sector HIV care and treatment programmes through a comprehensive intervention.
+This includes health care provider training, in-service support materials; and ongoing mentorship and guidance through facility-base ‘champions’.
 While the project is predominantly focused on innovative strategies for service delivery, it incorporates a rigorous monitoring and evaluation plan that includes semi-structured interviews with patients and health care providers at participating facilities before the implementation of the intervention as well as 6- and 12-months post-implementation.
-The project is currently in the last of its three years, and will be completed in August 2015.

 The 2IUD-CT study is a randomised controlled trial comparing the copper-based versus levonorgestrel-releasing intrauterine devices (IUDs) on HIV disease progression, side effects and viral shedding.
-This NIH-funded project is based at the Gugulethu Community Health Centre, adjacent to HCTC, and includes UCT investigators from Public Health, Medicine and Obstetrics & Gynaecology at UCT along with international partners (FHI360, City University of New York, Rutgers University).
-In addition a substudy within the trial is examining HIV shedding in the female genital tract under different hormonal methods, in collaboration with the Division of Immunology (A/Prof JA Passmore).
+In addition, a substudy within the trial is examining HIV shedding in the female genital tract under different hormonal methods, in collaboration with the Division of Immunology (A/Prof JA Passmore).
 Given the urgent need to identify safe and effective long-acting reversible contraceptive (LARC) modalities for HIV-infected women, and given recent pharmacologic and/or safety concerns related to other LARC methods, this study has the potential to play a major role in contraceptive policymaking for HIV-infected women globally.
 Currently the trial is completing its first year of enrolment, and will run through end-2017.

 Preventing mother-to-child transmission of HIV in pregnant women